 Management also determined fair values of all of its long-term borrowings and preferred stock.
-Using a discounted cash flow analysis, management determined that the fair value of all long-term encumbrances on our properties as of December 31, 2020, was approximately \$628.3 million, as compared to a carrying value (excluding unamortized related debt issuance costs) of approximately \$627.6 million.
-In addition, due to the short-term maturity of our Series A Term Preferred Stock (which had a mandatory redemption date of September 30, 2021, and was redeemed on February 12, 2021), its carrying value (exclusive of unamortized offering costs) of approximately \$28.8 million was deemed to approximate its fair value as of December 31, 2020.
-The fair value of our Series B Preferred Stock was determined using the closing stock price as of December 31, 2020, of \$25.05 per share.
-Finally, pursuant to Financial Industry Regulatory Authority Rule 2310(b)(5), with the assistance of a third-party valuation expert, we determined the estimated value of our Series C Preferred Stock to be \$25.00 per share as of December 31, 2020 (see Exhibit 99.1 to this Form 10-K).
+Using a discounted cash flow analysis, management determined that the fair value of all long-term encumbrances on our properties as of December 31, 2021, was approximately \$663.8 million, as compared to a carrying value (excluding unamortized related debt issuance costs) of approximately \$671.6 million.
+The fair values of our Series B Preferred Stock and Series D Term Preferred Stock were determined using the closing stock prices as of December 31, 2021, of \$26.50 per share and \$25.64 per share, respectively.
+Finally, pursuant to Financial Industry Regulatory Authority Rule 2310(b) (5), with the assistance of a third-party valuation expert, we determined the estimated value of our Series C Preferred Stock to be \$25.00 per share as of December 31, 2021 (see Exhibit 99.1 to this Form 10-K).